-We, at the UMC Southwest Cancer Center, know that not a single patient is the same as the last.
+We, at the UMC Cancer Center, know that not a single patient is the same as the last.
 For this reason, we offer a wide range of radiation therapy treatments to fit each individuals need.

 Stereotactic ablative radiotherapy (SABR)

 Stereotactic ablative radiotherapy (SABR), also known as stereotactic body radiation therapy (SBRT), is a highly focused radiation treatment that gives a high dose of radiation concentrated on a tumor, while limiting the dose to the surrounding organs.
 This is a treatment option for patients who may not benefit from surgery.

 - high effectiveness and accuracy, with the latest image-guidance technology

 - ability to spare healthy tissue while boosting radiation dosage